 London lifestyle & travels with kids and babies

-We spent a week in Puglia with kids this summer, but we could have easily spent a month!
+We spent few weeks in Puglia with kids over the last few summers and all parties are always keen to return or easily spend a month or longer !
 Our take and top things to do in Puglia?
-One should spend few days in an agroturismo for tranquil countryside (we picked the gorgeous Masseria Chicco Rizzo); indulge into cool beach clubs and gorgeous local food; explore both coasts & nature reserves (our favourite was Ethra unspoilt 5km stretch on the Ionian sea).
+One should spend few days in an agroturismo for tranquil countryside (we picked the gorgeous Trulli Casalina and Masseria Chicco Rizzo); indulge into cool beach clubs and gorgeous local food; explore both coasts & nature reserves (our favourite was Ethra unspoilt 5km stretch on the Ionian sea).

 (I) The masseria hotels of Puglia (traditional farmhouse / agroturismos) are best for rustic design, outdoor swimming pools and traditional Puglian cuisine.
 Just like the fincas of Spain that we love so much, Puglian masserias unique charm and heritage are hard to beat in terms of authenticity.